 You are irritable, impatient, and frustrated with most aspects of your life.
 It’s an unhappy place to be, and you would much rather be stress-free and relaxing.
 So why can’t you?
 It is possible that depression could be at the root of your irritability.

-It might be difficult to remember exactly when you felt like you ran out of patience, but it has been a while and pretty much everything is getting on your nerves.
 Our emotional states are not always easy to track, especially if we don’t have practice in being conscious about our moods and how they are impacted.
 It is likely that at some point you have linked your irritability to stress, or maybe that you are not sleeping as well, or you may feel justified in blaming it totally on those around you.

 Understanding the Link between Depression and Irritability

 Depression is understood as a mood disorder, an impairment in the regulation of emotions.
-It is often characterised by feelings of hopelessness and sadness, as well as a loss of interest in hobbies or other activities typically enjoyed.
+It is often characterised by feelings of hopelessness and feelings of sadness, as well as a loss of interest in hobbies or other activities typically enjoyed.

-The typical connection between sadness and depression is what creates a cognitive disconnect between the symptoms of irritability.
-While depression is often termed as “anger turned inward,” the increased hostility that many people struggling with depression feel can easily be demonstrated externally as well.
+However, depression is often termed as “anger turned inward,” and the increased hostility that many people struggling with depression feel can easily be demonstrated externally as well, resulting in a combination of irritability and depression.
+For some people with depression, anger and an overall irritable mood are common aspects of their condition.

 Symptoms of Depression